chingu-voyages/Handbook/docs/resources/techresources/uiux.md

 ---
 #### 2.5 Wireframe the Interactivity

-**_Objective:_** Note how state changes for each component based on different actions, like the click of a button or data entered into a field.
+**_Objective:_** Identify how application state changes in response to user actions.

 **_How?_**
-1. ...
-2. ...
+1. Note how state changes for each component based on different actions, like the click of a button or data entered into a field.

 **_Resources:_**